Guy Fawkes and Bonfire Night

 - When Guy Fawkes was arrested, he lied and said that his name was John Johnson.

 - On Bonfire Night, sometimes a figure looking like Guy Fawkes is burned in a bonfire.

 - On Bonfire Night, people sometimes eat Parkin Cake, which is made from oatmeal and treacle.

 Look through the gallery below and see if you can spot all these images:

-- An engraving of eight of the 13 people involved in the Gunpowder Plot
+- Eight of the 13 people involved in the Gunpowder Plot

 - King James I of England and VI of Scotland

 - The warning letter that Lord Monteagle received

 - A map showing where the House of Lords was